 We receive many calls and enquiries from people living in Bristol and surrounding areas including Bath, Swindon and Weston Super Mare, who simply do not know where to turn for help.

-Whether you are the individual with an alcohol or drug problem or a loved one or family member researching the options on behalf of someone else, we have put together a guide of options in the Bristol area for you.
+Whether you are the individual with an alcohol or drug problem or a loved one or family member researching the options on behalf of someone else, we have put together a guide of Bristol alcohol rehab or Bristal drug rehab options for you.

 Bristol and the surrounding areas have a population over 750,000, making it the 8th largest city in the UK.
-As the city has grown in both size and population, the number of people who require help with alcohol and drug problems has increased.
+As the city has grown in both size and population, the number of people who require help with requiring alcohol rehab or drug rehab has increased too.

 Alcohol in Bristol